Marking International Women’s Day 2024 by spotlighting female team members

 Rebecca Zeus

-Rebecca Zeus is Co-CEO and Director of Enabling Services at BizCubed.
+Rebecca Zeus is Co-CEO and Director of Sales at BizCubed.
 A chemical engineer by training and a Lean Six Sigma Blackbelt, she has built a reputation as an expert in process design and implementation.
 Most recently, she led a company-wide initiative to formalise and certify BizCubed’s Information Security Management System.
 She is also a mother of four, an avid volunteer, a non-profit board member, and a crafting-enthusiast.